Sablon, Brussels: Petit Sablon

 To the south-east of the church, and slightly uphill, lies the Square du Petit Sablon/Kleine Zavelsquare.
 It is a roughly rectangular garden, featuring trees, hedges, flowers and most notably, statues.

 In the Middle Ages, the Zavelbeek ("Sablon Brook") had its source in the Petit Sablon.
 It flowed in nearly a straight line into the Senne river, joining it roughly at the current Place Fontainas/Fontainasplein.
 Its course is still followed by the streets in the area to this day.
-The Petit Sablon was the site of Saint John Hospital's cemetery, mentioned above, until it was moved.
+The Petit Sablon was the site of St. John Hospital's cemetery, mentioned above, until it was moved.

 The present-day garden was created by the architect Henri Beyaert, and was inaugurated in 1890.
-It is surrounded by an ornate wrought iron fence inspired by one which once decorated the Coudenberg Palace.
+It is surrounded by an ornate wrought iron fence inspired by one that once decorated the Coudenberg Palace.
 The fence is punctuated by tall stone pillars; atop each pillar is a statue of one or more historical professions, with 48 statues in total.
 To ensure that the statues were stylistically coherent, Beyaert asked the painter Xavier Mellery to design all of them, though they were executed by different sculptors.
 Each pillar has a unique design, as does each section of fence.

 In the centre of the garden stands a fountain-sculpture by Charles-Auguste Fraikin of the Counts of Egmont and Horn, who were symbols of resistance against the Spanish tyranny that sparked the Dutch Revolt.
 This monument was initially in front of the King's House on the Grand-Place/Grote Markt (Brussels' main square), the site of their execution.
 It is surrounded by a semicircle of ten statues of 16th-century political figures, intellectuals and artists.